 The first option, Edit a Copy with Lightroom Adjustments, is typically the only one needed because when you return to Lightroom a new version of the file will appear next to the original (remember the "Stack with Original" box we checked in our initial one-time setup?).
 Now your file will open in Photoshop and you can start you edits.

 Once you are finished in Photoshop, you can go back to Lightroom using two methods:

 When you return to Lightroom you will see your newly edited file next to your original file, in our case the "-Edit" text has been added to distinguish the two files.
-Notice that the original file is our CR2 RAW file, while the new file that I converted to b&w in Photoshop is a TIFF file:
+Notice that the original file is our NEF RAW file, while the new file that I edited with actions (for better control over effect strength) in Photoshop is a TIFF file:

-If for any reason you want to bring back to Lightroom the PSD Photoshop file, you do not need to do the setup procedure again.
+If for any reason you want to bring back to Lightroom the PSD Photoshop file (especially for a version with overlays or special effects that may need tweaking later on), you do not need to do the setup procedure again.
 When you have finished your edits in Photoshop, go to "Edit" and "Save As...".
 In the Save As option menu go the "File name" option and chose the PSD file format.
 Back in Lightroom you will see your new file saved as a PSD file next to your original file: